MiraMatiuchova/OOFPP-Habit-Tracker/README.md

 - Save/load data using a SQLite database

-*Requirements
+# Requirements

 Python 3.7+

 pytest for running tests

-Installation
+# Installation

-# This command installs the libraries you need, like pytest.
+This command installs the libraries you need, like pytest.

 pip install -r requirements.txt

-How to Run
+# How to Run

 IMPORTANT: Due to the modular structure of the app, you must execute the script from the main project folder to ensure all modules are found correctly.

-# 1. Navigate to the project folder (replace 'HabitTracker' with your actual folder name)
+1. Navigate to the project folder: (replace 'HabitTrackerApp' with the name of your downloaded folder, e.g., student ID folder)

-# cd HabitTracker
+  cd HabitTrackerApp

-# 2. This command starts the application.
+2. This command starts the application.

   python main.py

-*Using the App
+# Using the App

 Once the app is running, just type the number for the action you want to take and press Enter.
 The menu options are straightforward, but here's a quick guide:

 Add a habit: This is where you start!
 Give your habit a name and tell the app if it's daily or weekly.